CebolaLab/RNA-seq/README.md

 ### Remove duplicates?

-[Klepikova et al. 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5357343/) recommend to ***not*** remove duplicates for single-end data, unless using molecular identifiers, but note that there may be some false positive results.
+It is generally recommended to *not* remove duplicates when working with RNA-seq data, unless using UMIs (unique molecular identifiers) [Klepikova et al. 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5357343/).
+This is because there are likely to be DNA molecules which are natural duplicates of each other, for example originating from genes with a shared sequence in a common domain.
+Typically, removing duplicates does more harm than good.
+It is more or less impossible to remove duplicates from single-end data and research has also suggested it may cause false negatives when applied to paired end data.
 See more in [this useful blog post](https://dnatech.genomecenter.ucdavis.edu/faqs/should-i-remove-pcr-duplicates-from-my-rna-seq-data/).
+Generally, duplicates are not a problem so long as the *library complexity is high*.

 ### Compute GC bias

+A high rate of duplications can be indicated by a significant GC bias, which results from the preferential PCR amplification of GC-rich templates.
+The `deeptools` suite includes tools to calculate and correct GC bias.

 The reference genome file should be converted to `.2bit` format using [`faToTwoBit`](http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/faToTwoBit).
 The effective genome size can be calculated using `faCount` available [here](http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/).